Company Alignment: The CEO's Roadmap to Business Alignment

 By Jessica Wishart

-Company Alignment: The CEO's Roadmap to Business Alignment
+CEO's Roadmap to Organizational Alignment

 Alignment can be elusive for even the smallest start-up companies, never mind mid-market companies Company Alignment Business Alignmentthat have multiple divisions, departments, or business units, different locations, new acquisitions, or remote employees.
 The more successful you are in growing your company, the more complex your organization becomes, and the more challenging it is to communicate effectively and attain alignment.
 And, as the CEO, aligning your company to succeed starts with you.
 You need to have a company alignment strategy so that all levels of the organization know what is expected of them.
 According to an article in Harvard Business Review by Oxford University’s Jonathan Trevor and Barry Varcoe, "Large, diversified, and geographically dispersed enterprises, in whichever sectors they compete, require the greatest amount of strategic effort by their leadership to be aligned.”

-4 Types of Corporate Alignment
+4 Types of Business Alignment

 • Personal Alignment - the company’s employees should be aligned to the company’s culture.
 Each hire should be a good Core Values fit in addition to a good performer, and should be committed to achieving the company's Core Purpose.
 The employee needs to understand their part in the company's strategic vision for complete company alignment.